Instruments Master Data

 There are two ways to determine the end of the recurring task

-- Repetitions, by setting the maximum number of times the task should be scheduled.
+- Repetitions, by setting a maximum number of times the task should be scheduled. once the number is reached it will be

 - Last Recurring Date by specifying the very last date on which the task should be scheduled